antonemking/attachment-runner/README.md

 ```
 ![runner](https://github.com/Enotgnik/attachment-runner/blob/master/screenshots/runner.png)

 An output file should now exist containing all the records from the chosen table in excel.
-This file can be used to imported via a datasource into the new instance (transform where necessary)
+This file can be used to imported via a datasource into the new instance (transform where necessary).

+*See code comment on if you are trying to poll more than 1000 records (will work on offset for large GET Requests when I get some time).
+You will need to generate a JSON file with the record data (use firefox and you can right click the output and copy paste to a file) https://<instance name>.service-now.com/mytable.do?JSONv2*

 #### 2. Execute the attachment pull